Severe Weather and Closing Information

 During inclement weather or other emergencies, listen to radio station, WBAL-1090 AM, for updated status of county senior centers.

-Senior Centers are open on a normal schedule.
+Senior Centers are open normal hours of operation.

 When public schools are closed, most of the Recreation and Parks programs will be canceled.
 Please refer to the Recreation and Parks inclement weather policy for more information.